Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Degeneracy for a family of triangulations

-\begin{lem} Let $P$ be a full dimensional polytope of $\R^n$ endowed with a triangulation $K$, and $f,g:P\rightarrow \R$ be two functions, affine on every simplex of $K$.
+\begin{lem} Let $P$ be a full-dimensional polytope of $\R^n$ endowed with a triangulation $K$ and $f,g\colon P\rightarrow \R$ be two functions, affine on every simplex of\, $K$.
 If $f$ is convex and, for any convex subset $A$ of $P$, $g|_A$ is convex as soon as $f|_A$ is affine, then there is an $\eta>0$ for which $f+\eta g$ is convex. \end{lem}

-\begin{proof} Let $\sigma$ be a maximal simplex of $K$, for all functions $h:P\rightarrow \R$ affine on every simplex of $K$, we denote by $a(h;\sigma)$ the unique affine function of $\R^n$ satisfying $h|_\sigma=a(h;\sigma)|_\sigma$.
+\begin{proof} Let $\sigma$ be a maximal simplex of $K$.
+For all functions $h\colon P\rightarrow \R$ affine on every simplex of $K$, we denote by $a(h;\sigma)$ the unique affine function of $\R^n$ satisfying $h|_\sigma=a(h;\sigma)|_\sigma$.
 For all vertices $v$ of $K$ and all maximal simplices $\sigma$ of $K$, we denote by $\delta(h;v;\sigma)$ the difference $h(v)-a(h;\sigma)(v)$.
-The function $h$ is convex if and only if:
+The function $h$ is convex if and only if